 Internet services are available through the incumbents and a number of alternative operators.
 DSL and cable are the main platforms for fixed-line connectivity, while fibre broadband as yet has only a small market presence.

-The three mobile network operators (MNOs), each affiliated with one of the incumbent fixed-line operators, provide national coverage.
+The three MNOs, each affiliated with one of the incumbent fixed-line operators, provide national coverage with 3G, though LTE coverage is only about 89%.
 Their upgraded networks are helping to support broadband in rural areas where fixed-line infrastructure is insufficient.
 In addition, mobile data and mobile broadband offers will provide future revenue growth given the limited potential of mobile voice services.
-Although the MNOs have tested LTE services under trial licenses since 2013, commercial launches were delayed until the award of spectrum in early 2019.
-The regulator stipulated that licensees provide national coverage within five years.
+Although the MNOs tested LTE services under trial licenses from 2013, commercial launches were delayed until the award of spectrum in early 2019.
+The regulator stipulated that licensees must provide national coverage within five years.
+Trials of 5G technology have been undertaken, though there are no plans to launch services commercially in the short term, given that the MNOs can continue to exploit the capacity of their existing LTE networks.

 On the consumer side, spending on telecoms services and devices is under pressure from the financial effect of large-scale job losses and the consequent restriction on disposable incomes.
 However, the crucial nature of telecom services, both for general communication as well as a tool for home-working, will offset such pressures.
 In many markets the net effect should be a steady though reduced increased in subscriber growth.